The Shore Peer Educators

 - Wellness Week (and the Wellness-Palooza Fair); and

-- Other mental wellness and sexual/dating violence prevention related programming and initiatives.
+- Other wellness and prevention related programming and initiatives.

-Outreach Presentations: While it is hoped that SHORE members will provide multiple outreach presentations each semester, those uncomfortable with public speaking can still participate through "behind the scenes" preparation of programs and events.
+Outreach Presentations: While it is expected that SHORE members will provide multiple outreach presentations each semester,